yongxinlyu/yongxinlyu.github.io/_posts/2025-11-09-job-hunting.md

 layout: post
 title: Finding my employability after the PhD
 date: 2025-11-09 00:00:00
-description: finding a job is hard TT
+description: Where do I fit in?
 categories: research
 featured: false
 ---